 The employer pays payroll taxes and withholds tax for social security, Medicare, and income taxes.

-Stipends are a great way to offer additional benefits to employees that are easy to administer.
+There are several types of stipends to choose from, and they are a great way to offer additional benefits to your employees.
 Understanding the differences between stipends and salary increases will help you make the right decision for your business.

 Are you ready to offer more personalized benefits to your employees?
 PeopleKeep helps businesses of all sizes manage employee stipends with our easy-to-use WorkPerks benefit administration software.
-With WorkPerks, you can easily offer health, wellness, and remote work stipends to your employees.
+Business owners can provide custom perks through several expense categories, such as health, wellness, and transportation.
+You can also create a stipend for any other expense you want.
+With WorkPerks, you can easily offer stipends that best match your company’s culture and the needs of your employees.